LinkedInLearning/openai-api-code-interpreter-and-advanced-data-analysis-3832218/README.md

-# OpenAI API: Code Interpreter
+# OpenAI API: Code Interpreter and Advanced Data Analysis
-This is the repository for the LinkedIn Learning course OpenAI API: Code Interpreter.
+This is the repository for the LinkedIn Learning course OpenAI API: Code Interpreter and Advanced Data Analysis.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions